1-2-3 Magic: Timeout

 • Strengthening your relationship

 1-2-3 Magic’s system, according to Dr. Phelan, is based on the fact that parents talk too much, which can worsen the problem.
-Using the counting system with little emotion and less talking about inappropriate behavior minimizes the chances that a parent loses their own temper or throws out empty threats in the heat of the moment.
-Instead, a parent counts and waits and does not have a conversation about the behavior unless the behavior is new, unusual, or dangerous.
+Using a counting system with little emotion and less talk about inappropriate behavior reduces the chances that a parent loses their temper or throws out empty threats in the heat of the moment.
+Instead, a parent counts, waits, and does not have a conversation about the behavior unless it is new, unusual, or dangerous.
+Talking too much can unintentionally reinforce negative behavior.

 As with all parenting programs, the key to success is consistency.
 You can purchase Dr. Phelan’s book online and find helpful resources like workbooks, videos, and DVDs.